trilogy-group/cloudfix-linter/TERRAFORM.md

 ## Tflint

 The project uses a custom ruleset written for [TfLint](https://github.com/terraform-linters/tflint/blob/master/docs/developer-guide/architecture.md) to flag reccomendations from cloudfix.
 The github repo for the ruleset releases can be accessed [here] (https://github.com/trilogy-group/tflint-ruleset-template)

-## Building and publising

- See the Github action file for details.